 Indeed there are even dedicated distributor forums where companies will discuss and make inquiries into products they can take on.

 B2B Lead Generation relies on a number of key strategies, a comprehensive approach is important as the effects and results are cumulative.

-Paid ad links (PPC) is important if you are completely new to the market (short-term strategy).
+Paid ad links (PPC) are important if you are completely new to the market (short-term strategy).